-You have been advised by your hospital consultant that you need to have a biopsy performed in the Radiology (X-ray) Department under ultrasound, CT, or fluoroscopic control.
-This information tells you about having a biopsy, what is involved, and what the possible risks are.
+You have been advised by your hospital consultant that you need to have a bone biopsy.
+This information tells you about having a bone biopsy, what is involved and what the possible risks are.

-This leaflet may not answer all your questions, so if you have any queries or concerns, please contact us using the telephone number on your appointment letter or ask the ward staff.
-If you feel unhappy with any part of your care within the x-ray department, please ask to speak to a senior member of staff.
+This leaflet will explain what the examination involves.
+It may not answer all your questions, so if you have any concerns or queries, please do not hesitate to call the telephone number on your appointment letter or contact the Radiology team on 0247 696 7115.

+If you feel unhappy with any part of your care within the X-ray Department, please ask to speak to a senior member of staff.